 “I’m very interested in science,” said Sarah Downer, a resident of Wooster and a student at the nearby Montessori School.
 “I came (to the workshop) last year and learned a lot, so I signed up again to learn more this year.”

 Downer and close to 100 other fifth- and sixth-grade girls from the tri-county area converged on Wooster’s science quad to participate in some of the 16 workshops offered.
 Topics ranged from “Raining Cats and Dogs,” “This One’s for the Birds,” and “Amazing Invertebrate Adaptations” to “You Are What You Eat,” “What Does Your Brain Do Anyway,” and “The Humpty Dumpty Experiment.”

-Sponsored by The College of Wooster, the Wooster branch of the American Association of University Women, the Ohio Oil and Gas Energy Education Program, the Ohio Geological Society, the Wooster Book Company, and the Math/Science Network, the series of workshops has been offered to young women in the area for nearly 20 years.
+Sponsored by The College of Wooster, the Wooster branch of the American Association of University Women, the Ohio Oil and Gas Energy Education Program, the Ohio Geological Society, the Wooster Book Company, and the Cat’s Meow, the series of workshops has been offered to young women in the area for more than two decades.

 1189 Beall Avenue, Wooster, Ohio 44691.
 (330) 263-2000